cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 part because platform teams emphasize user interfaces and experiences above all else.

-A team of platform experts not only reduces common work \[1\] demanded of product teams but also optimizes platform capabilities \[2\] used in those products.
-A platform team also maintains a set of conventional patterns, knowledge and tools used broadly across the enterprise \[3\]; enabling developers to quickly contribute to other teams and products built on the same foundations.
-The shared platform patterns also allow embedding governance and controls \[4\] in templates, patterns and capabilities.
-Finally, because platform teams corral providers and provide consistent experiences over their offerings, they enable efficient use of public clouds and service providers
-\[5\] for foundational but undifferentiated capabilities such as databases, identity access, infrastructure operations, and app lifecycle.
+A team of platform experts not only reduces common work demanded of product teams but also optimizes platform capabilities used in those products.
+A platform team also maintains a set of conventional patterns, knowledge and tools used broadly across the enterprise; enabling developers to quickly contribute to other teams and products built on the same foundations.
+The shared platform patterns also allow embedding governance and controls in templates, patterns and capabilities.
+Finally, because platform teams corral providers and provide consistent experiences over their offerings, they enable efficient use of public clouds and service providers for foundational but undifferentiated capabilities such as databases, identity access, infrastructure operations, and app lifecycle.

 ## What is a platform